microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 ### Step 3: Upgrade app manifest

-Next, go to the file **appPackage/manifest.json** and upgrade the manifest version from "1.0.0"" to "1.0.1" so the changes are reflected when you install.
+Next, go to the file **appPackage/manifest.json** and upgrade the app `version` from "1.0.0"" to "1.0.1" so the changes are reflected when you install.

 <cc-end-step lab="e1" exercise="3" step="3" />